Foundation Program Sites

 9. Building the Table Together: Lessons on authentic community engagement from INSPIRE - Siena Ruggeri

-9. Learning Objectives: a) Understand major finding from INSPIRE’s research efforts engaging over 300 healthcare stakeholders and community members from across the country. b) Learn practical strategies to more meaningfully engage the patient community. c) Strengthen their ability to make the “business case” for sustained investment in community engagement.
+9. Learning Objectives: A. Describe the major finding from INSPIRE’s research efforts engaging over 300 healthcare stakeholders and community members from across the country.
+B. Identify practical strategies to more meaningfully engage the patient community.
+C. Recognize your ability to make the “business case” for sustained investment in community engagement.

 _____________________________________________________________